-He continued training as a sculptor at the École des Beaux-Arts in Paris in the atelier of Jean Boucher and gained experience in monumental works in the ateliers of Alfred Janniot and George Serraz.
+He continued training as a sculptor at the École des Beaux-Arts in Paris, his creativity stimulated in the atelier of Jean Boucher.
+On the occasion of the 1937 International Exposition, he participated in the decoration of the Brittany Pavilion.
+To earn a living, he worked on monumental sculptures in the ateliers of Alfred Janniot and Georges Serraz.

 Pellerin set up his own atelier on rue du Moulin-de-Beurre (present-day rue du Texel) in the Montparnasse district, which he kept on until 1972.
 He was awarded the Prix Chenavard in 1939 and received a bronze medal at the Salon des Artistes Français.

 1939 – 1941

 Drafted into the air force, Pellerin was posted at the Chartres air base.

 Upon his return to Paris and the École des Beaux-Arts, he studied under Marcel Gaumont and worked for such renowned sculptors as Paul Landowski, Charles Despiau and Georges Serraz.
 In 1942, he won the Prix Roux.
 The following year, at the Prix de Rome trials, he met Suzanne Deregnaucourt, his future wife and mother to his four children.
 She would support him tirelessly throughout his career as an artist.
 Francis Pellerin was awarded first prize in the sculpture category of the Prix de Rome in June 1944.

 Two months later, in August 1944, he lost both his brothers.
 Just two days separated their deaths: one died in Cancale, the other in Saint-Malo.
 Grief-stricken, his father survived them for a few short weeks.